Previous rule | Rule 034 | Next rule

 • Start each phone number with the country code with two previous digits of one more symbol, e.g. ‘+33’ for France.
 Replace the zero, which may appear as the first digit, with the country code.

-• Present the phone number as a series of pairs of digits separated by a single space, or the first pair, corresponding to the country code, begins with a plus symbol, and the second pair contains only one digit, to harmonize the rest.
+• Format the phone number as a sequence of digit pairs separated by non-breaking spaces, where the first group is the country code (starting with ‘+’) and the second group contains the single area digit, to harmonize the layout.
 For example, ‘+33 1 00 00 00 00’

 Control

-• Check that the zero, likely to appear as the first digit, is replaced by the country code.
+• Verify that the leading zero has been replaced by the country code.

-• Check that in its global form it is a series of pairs of digits separated by an inseparable space, or the first pair, corresponding to the country code, begins with a plus symbol, and the second pair contains only one number.
+• Verify that the overall format consists of digit pairs separated by non-breaking spaces, where the first pair is the country code (starting with ‘+’) and the second pair contains a single digit.
 For example, ‘+33 1 00 00 00 00’

 .